aleksandrpak/dependentBoxing/README.md

 A big amout of System.Windows.Dependent is boxed because of styles.
 I have made example as simple as possible so somethings are not done as in real life application.

+To reproduce issue please start application and start typing anything to the TextBox on the top.
+It will filter items and will lead to reapplying of styles to many different DataGridCells.
+One of the issue with this is a lot of System.Windows.Dependent boxing.

 Here you can see screenshot from DotMemory MemoryTraffic view:
 ![Memory Traffic](MemoryTrafficScreenshot.png)